code-monad/ckbfs/RFC.md

 - Rule 6: The first 5 bytes must be UTF8 coded string bytes of `CKBFS`, which should be: `0x434b424653`
 - Rule 7: The 6th byte of witnesses must be the version of CKBFS protocol, which should be: `0x00`.
 - Rule 8: File contents bytes are stored from 7th byte.
 Checksum hasher should also take bytes from `[7…]`.
+- UPDATES IN VERSION 2: Every parts of the splitted content stored in witnesses must follow Rule 6 to Rule 8.

 ---